Scranton Library Art Walking Tour

 Head back down the stairs (or elevator), and walk towards the Wall Street side of the building (take a left at the bottom of the stairs or go straight off the elevator).
 Behind the Fiction area, you will find Artworks 38 and 39

-38 & 39) Charles Hewitt – Tom-Tom, 1989 and Spruce, 1989
+38 & 39) CHARLES HEWITT – Tom-Tom, 1989 and Spruce, 1989

 Charlie Hewitt, b.1946, is a nationally known Maine-born painter, printmaker, and sculptor.
-His work is stylistically rooted in expressionism and surrealism and is both playful and serious.
+His work is stylistically rooted in expressionism and surrealism and is playful yet serious.
 Hewitt’s work is in numerous private and public collections, including the Metropolitan Museum of Art, NY; Whitney Museum of American Art, NY; Museum of Modern Art, NY; Library of Congress, Washington, DC; and in Maine at the Portland Museum of Art, the Farnsworth Museum of Art, and in the art museums at Bates, Bowdoin, and Colby colleges.

 Artworks 40 – 42 are located in the Reference office.
 They can be viewed through the window a closer viewing is available during staff-led tours only.

-40, 41 & 42) Ricardo Benaim – Small Open Book, 1991 (3 in series)
+40, 41 & 42) RICARDO BENAIM – Small Open Book, 1991 (3 in series)

 Born in 1949 in Caracas, Venezuela, Ricardo Benaim received his BA in Graphic Design in Caracas.
 He now lives and works in New York, where he taught at the Manhattan Graphic Center.
 He has been awarded many prizes, including First Prize at the Biennial Latin American Graphic Art Show at the Museum of Contemporary Hispanic Art in 1987 in New York.
 His work has been exhibited extensively worldwide since 1979.
 His first one-man show, “Windows and Graphics,” was held at the Venezuelan Tourist Office in New York.
 Benaim’s work is in the Museum of Contemporary Art in Caracas, the Smithsonian Institute in Washington DC, and the Albright Knox Museum in Buffalo, NY.